ChrisSweeneyMSFT/windows-itpro-docs/windows/deployment/windows-autopatch/references/windows-autopatch-privacy.md

 Windows Autopatch stores its data in the Azure data centers in the United States.

-Personal data obtained by Windows Autopatch and other services are required to keep the service operational.
+Data obtained by Windows Autopatch and other services are required to keep the service operational.
 If a device is removed from Windows Autopatch, we keep personal data for a maximum of 30 days.
 For more information on data retention, see [Data retention, deletion, and destruction in Microsoft 365](/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).

 Windows Autopatch Service Engineering Team is in the United States, India and Romania.